anf34/Intro-to-Coding-and-OOP/README.md

 _In progress:_

-_Perceptron: attempting to code my first perceptron in python_
+_Perceptron: coding my first perceptron in python_

 _A1: coding a dungeon crawler game in python._